Last Updated on by Buayifa Ojeogwu

 Mine is because of my TSS experience.

-Another reason, which I agree with, is the amount of waste in our environment.
+Another reason, which I agree with and I’m guilty of (I still use disposable pads), is the amount of waste in our environment.

 So some people prefer reusable and other kinds of sanitary products.